We act sustainably

 By now, our staff uses electronic forms to manage official matters.
 Among others, these include applications for travel allowances, flexitime applications, office move requests, or book orders.
 Furthermore, various commissioning and approval processes are handled digitally.
 In 2019, e-invoices were introduced in all divisions of the DPMA.

-In order to be able to use e-invoices for vacation notices and sick notes as well in the future, a new time-recording system is planned for the fourth quarter of the current year of 2020.
+In order to be able to use e-invoices for vacation notices and sick notes as well in the future, a new time-recording system is planned for the year of 2021.

 Pictures: DPMA, iStock.com/cnora